0x00nullSec/Writeups/SiXeS/SiXeS.md

 [...]
 ~~~

-The picture we get is that notemaker is developed by webmaster so that everyone can send him messages which get written to /home/webmaster/notes.txt.
+The picture we get is that notemaker was developed by webmaster so that everyone can send him messages which get written to /home/webmaster/notes.txt.
 From looking into his home, we know that the file is protected in a way that only webmaster himself could write to it.
 That's why the SUID bit is required and makes sense.
+Everyone can run that binary to send a message, the binary will be executed with the privileges of webmaster and thus be able to write to /home/webmaster/notes.txt.

-The information that we should keep our note below 256 bytes, together with the fact that 'gets' seems to be used in the program is a broad hint. gets in this case receives characters from the terminal, but is not able to verify if the variable it's writing to is big enough to store the complete result.
+The information that we should keep our note below 256 bytes, together with the fact that `gets` seems to be used in the program is a broad hint. `gets` in this case receives characters from the terminal, but is not able to verify if the variable it's writing to is big enough to store the complete result.
 If the result is bigger then the variable, bad luck, memory "behind" will simply be overwritten.
+We can utilize this with a buffer overflow - we intentionally write more than can be handled to manipulate the stack and take control the program flow.

-We need to exploit this binary with a buffer overflow to somehow be able to execute our own commands as "webmaster".
+If we do it the right way, we will be able to execute our own commands as "webmaster".

-Unfortunately this is not trivial, because [ASLR](https://de.wikipedia.org/wiki/Address_Space_Layout_Randomization) is active on the SiXeS VM.
+Unfortunately this is not a trivial task, because [ASLR](https://de.wikipedia.org/wiki/Address_Space_Layout_Randomization) is active on the SiXeS VM.
 ~~~
 www-data@sixes:/home/webmaster$ cat /proc/sys/kernel/randomize_va_space
 cat /proc/sys/kernel/randomize_va_space
 2
 ~~~

+The value has the following meaning:
 ~~~
 0 – No randomization.
 Everything is static.
 1 – Conservative randomization.
 Shared libraries, stack, mmap(), VDSO and heap are randomized.
 2 – Full randomization.
 In addition to elements listed in the previous point, memory managed through brk() is also randomized.
 ~~~

-This means that the addresses of functions and memory areas differ with each execution of the binary.
+Essentially the addresses of functions and memory areas differ with each execution of the binary.
 We can see that if we run the program multiple times with ltrace and compare the addresses mentioned for a specific function:

 ~~~
 www-data@sixes:/home/webmaster$ ltrace /sbin/notemaker